lule-ahmedi/StreamReasoning/README.md

 SWRL API Drools Engine v1.0 and
 JUnit v4.10
 6. Run the application

-  Follow this tutorial to get started with C-SWRL.
+Follow the tutorial to get started with C-SWRL.

 # Using StreamJess
 To start using StreamJess the following steps need to be performed: